Selected

 The Solution

-Easy Housing is a circular and climate-smart building technology, based on sustainably sourced timber.
-With a focus on developing and emerging economies, Easy Housing provides the building blueprints and materials to their building partners.
+Easy Housing is a 100% circular and climate-smart building technology, based on FSC-certified timber.
 The concept is scalable and standardized, yet has a flexible design that can be tailored to local requirements.
 Value chains are fully localized.
 By working together with local stakeholders and using local materials, Easy Housing stimulates the local economy, creates green jobs and facilitates the transition of the building sector towards circular and carbon neutral building.

 Easy Housing's biobased homes are climate resilient.
 Timber homes realize a large carbon reduction through construction-stored carbon and by avoiding cement and steel.
 This makes the homes carbon negative.
 Furthermore, the system is flood, earthquake, and hurricane resistant and has integrated sustainable energy and water cycles.